All Products

 server-ca.crt server-ca.key ca.srl server.crt server.csr server.key

-• server.crt: the file that contains the server certificate
+• server.crt: the server certificate.

-• server-ca.crt: the file that contains the self-signed certificate
+• server-ca.crt: the self-signed certificate.

 Note